jasonmayes/headless-chrome-nvidia-t4-gpu-support/README.md

 ## Acknowledgements

-A special thanks to Yuly Novikov, Andrey Kosyakov, and Alex Rudenko who were instrumental in creating the final working solution with me.
+A special thanks to François Beaufort, Yuly Novikov, Andrey Kosyakov, and Alex Rudenko who were instrumental in creating the final working solution with me.